reymon359/book-sentences/books/clean-architecture/README.md

 _Functional programming imposes discipline upon assignment._

 ## Food for Thought

+Each of the paradigms _removes_ capabilities from the programmer.
+None of them adds new capabilities.
+Each imposes some extra discipline that is _negative_ in its intent.
+The paradigms tell us what _not_ to do, more than they tell us what _to_ do.

+The three paradigms together remove `goto` statements, function pointers, and assignment.

+These three paradigms are likely to be the only three we will see... ...they were all discovered within the ten years between 1958 and 1968.
+In the many decades that have followed, no new paradigms have been added.

 ## Conclusion

+What... ...paradigms have to do with architecture?
+Everything.
+We use polymorphism as the mechanism to cross architectural boundaries; we use functional programming to impose discipline on the location of and access to data; and we use structured programming as the algorithmic foundation of our modules... ...those three align with the three big concerns of architecture: function, separation of components, and data management.

 ## Chapter 4 Structured Programming
 ## Proof
 ## A Harmful Proclamation